 1. One of the most crucial texts regarding the trustworthiness and divine origin of the Scriptures is II Timothy 3:16.
 What does this text teach us? a.
-A Scripture is I by God.
-The word "inspired" comes from the Greek word theópneustos , which literally means, "God-breathed."
+A Scripture is B out by God.
+The words "breathed out" come from the Greek word theópneustos , which literally means, "God-breathed."
 The words of Scripture were breathed out by God.
 It is important to note that the doctrine of inspiration refers to all Scripture.
 Every word in the original manuscripts of the Bible was inspired and carries all the authority of the Word of God.
 2. What does II Peter 1:21 teach us regarding the inspiration of the Bible and the role of men in its formation?